 Like being attacked, the dream of being chased, of running away from something or trying to hide is one of the most common as well as distressing dream themes.
 It is not uncommon after waking from a chase dream feeling stressed, anxious, or even exhausted as though we actually have been running all night!
 These dreams may involve long and complicated plots moving from location to location, or they may have just an intense feeling of needing to get away.
 You may be running, using transport, or seeking places to hide.
-All of these other elements give us different clues as to our emotional state and what the thing is we are running from.
+All of these other elements give different clues as to your emotional state and what the thing is you are running from.
 Look at the other symbols to help piece together the meaning.

 Also similar to attack dreams, chase dreams can be confronting to deal with.
 They often ask us the questions: